tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 All security levels of ML-KEM internally utilize SHA3-256, SHA3-512, SHAKE256, and SHAKE512.
 This internal usage influences the selection of the Key Derivation Function (KDF) within this document.

+ML-KEM-512 SHOULD be used with a KDF capable of outputting a key with at least 128 bits of security and with a key wrapping algorithm with a key length of at least 128 bits.

+ML-KEM-768 SHOULD be used with a KDF capable of outputting a key with at least 192 bits of security and with a key wrapping algorithm with a key length of at least 192 bits.

+ML-KEM-1024 SHOULD be used with a KDF capable of outputting a key with at least 256 bits of security and with a key wrapping algorithm with a key length of at least 256 bits.

 For readability the algorithm ciphersuites labels are built according to the following scheme:

 ~~~